mehulagg/gitlab/doc/topics/gitlab_flow.md

 For example, "Improve XML generation" could be better written as "Properly escape special characters in XML generation."
 For more information about formatting commit messages, please see this excellent [blog post by Tim Pope](https://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).

+To add more context to a commit message, it is often useful to add additional information in regard to where change originated from, ie a Gitlab issue or a Jira number.
+This allows people to navigate to a more informative source of truth when they require additional in depth context of the change.

 ## Testing before merging

 ![Merge requests showing the test states: red, yellow, and green](img/gitlab_flow_ci_mr.png)